How to Decide on the Music for Your Civil Ceremony

 This page will help you decide the music for your civil ceremony.
 For many, the music is the most personal part of the ceremony – besides the vows – but choosing your music can be a bit of a minefield!

-- Any reading, music, words or performance which forms part of a ceremony of marriage celebrated on the premises must be secular in nature; for this purpose any such material used by way of introduction to, in any interval between parts of, or by way of conclusion to the ceremony shall be treated as forming part of the ceremony
+- any reading, music, words or performance which forms part of a ceremony of marriage celebrated on the premises must be secular in nature; for this purpose any such material used by way of introduction to, in any interval between parts of, or by way of conclusion to the ceremony shall be treated as forming part of the ceremony

 - It is up to registrars and local authorities to determine that the music played during your civil ceremony, from the arrival of the bride to the departure of the newly married couple, and whether sung or instrumental, or performed live or on CD, must observe this guidance.

 For this reason, civil ceremonies are often shorter than those in a church or other religious building, without hymns or other religious music.
 So the music can be even more important!
-The normal spots for music are as follows:

 The bride's entrance